MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/table-row-button.md

 - Implement a [`UITableView`](https://developer.apple.com/documentation/uikit/uitableview) which is defined as "A view that presents data using rows in a single column."
 - If `UITableView` does not fit the use case, please use a `UIButton` and style as appropriate.
 - Set the specific `UITableViewCell` as interactive or capable of a tap gesture.
-- If user is redirected away from the app, set `accessibilityTraits` to `.link`.
+- If the user is redirected away from the app, set `accessibilityTraits` to `.link`.
 - If user is redirected to a screen within the app, set `accessibilityTraits` to `.button`.

 **SwiftUI**